dtrckd/pymake/README.md

-###### How to change a setings in expes from command-line whithout specifying it in the grammarg file
+###### How to change a setings in a spec from command-line whithout specifying it in the grammarg file

 Pymake provide a mamgic command line argument to specify any field in an expe.
 Let's say you want to give the value `my_value` in the field `my_key` in your expe, then you can do `pmk [...] --pmk my_value=my_key`.
 You can chain as many key=value pairs like this.